 Did You Know?

 It's the law to initiate a dig notice or One-Call ticket prior to digging or excavating.
-The single, greatest cause of pipeline damage year-over-year is the failure to contact 811 prior to digging.
+The greatest cause of pipeline damage is the failure to follow safe excavation practices.
+Calling 811, using soft digging practices near pipelines and maintaining contact with ONEOK is crucial to preventing possible injury or costly line strikes.

 Effective and consistent use of the 811 system is critical to keeping our stakeholders safe.